payu-india/CMS-Chatbot/docs/API basics/api-authentication-and-security.md

 ### Payment API

-While posting parameters for an API, the **hash** parameter in each API must contain the hash value to be calculated at your end.
+While posting parameters for Collect Payment (**_payment**) API, the **hash** parameter in each API must contain the hash value to be calculated at your end.
 You must hash the request parameters using the following hash logic:

 ```
 sha512(key|txnid|amount|productinfo|firstname|email|udf1|udf2|udf3|udf4|udf5||||||SALT)